 Simple one-click portals

-The Web User invokes functionality on the Portal where jobs submitted to the e-Grid use executable code that is provided by the Portal to the e-Grid as part of the job submission process.
+The Web User invokes functionality on the Portal where jobs submitted to the e-Infrastructure use executable code that is provided by the Portal to the e-Infrastructure as part of the job submission process.
 All parameters and input data are defined exclusively by the Portal and cannot be influenced by the user.

 Parameter portals

-The Web User invokes functionality on the Portal where jobs submitted to the e-Grid use executable code that is provided by the Portal to the e-Grid as part of the job submission process.
-The Web User may only provide run-time parameter settings from an enumerable and limitative set, and may select data files from a enumerable repository of data files that are pre-vetted for use by the Portal.
+The Web User invokes functionality on the Portal where jobs submitted to the e-Infrastructure use executable code that is provided by the Portal to the e-Infrastructure as part of the job submission process.
+The Web User may only provide run-time parameter settings from an enumerable and limitative set, and may select data files from an enumerable repository of data files that are pre-vetted for use by the Portal.

 Data processing portals

-The Web User invokes functionality on the Portal where jobs submitted to the e-Grid use executable code that is provided by the Portal to the e-Grid as part of the job submission process.
+The Web User invokes functionality on the Portal where jobs submitted to the e-Infrastructure use executable code that is provided by the Portal to the e-Infrastructure as part of the job submission process.
 The Web User may provide run-time parameter settings from an enumerable and limitative set, and may provide non-validated input data to the executable code, but where the user cannot influence the instructions executed.

 Job Management portals

-The Web User invokes functionality on the Portal where jobs submitted to the e-Grid use executable code that is provided by the Web User.
-Whether this code is passed through unmodified by the Portal and is submitted to the e-Grid as-is, or whether this code is inspected and analysed on the Portal does not change the classification of this Portal.
+The Web User invokes functionality on the Portal where jobs submitted to the e-Infrastructure use executable code that is provided by the Web User.
+Whether this code is passed through unmodified by the Portal and is submitted to the e-Infrastructure as-is, or whether this code is inspected and analysed on the Portal does not change the classification of this Portal.

-Frameworks that submit jobs to the e-grid for multiple users based on a late-binding mechanism are subject to the ‘security policy for operation of multi-user pilot jobs’ and are not covered in this Policy.
+Frameworks that submit jobs to the e-Infrastructure for multiple users based on a late-binding mechanism are subject to the ‘security policy for operation of multi-user pilot jobs’ and are not covered in this Policy.

 Portals that cannot be classified within the framework laid down by this policy should be reviewed independently, in accordance with the spirit and intention of this Policy, after such an evaluation this policy should be amended with this portal class, or they should be classified as a Job Management portal.